-We recommend you join us for a Sunset Vespa Tour, which begins at 5 pm and ends at 9:30 pm, to admire the beautiful view of our wonderful Hanoi city when night falls.
+We recommend you join us for a Hanoi Vespa tour to admire the beautiful view of our wonderful Hanoi city in the most unique way!

 Ho Chi Minh Mausoleum in Ba Dinh Square is one of the most visited attractions in Hanoi.
 It is the final resting place of Ho Chi Minh, the most iconic and popular leader of Vietnam, known to his people as ‘Uncle Ho’.
 His body is preserved here in a glass case at the Ho Chi Minh Mausoleum in central Hanoi (albeit against his wishes).

 For visitors, a trip to Uncle Ho’s final resting place can be an extraordinary experience as it is not just an average attraction; it’s a part of a unique history.